June 11, 2025

 Two reasons why UGC ads have been on the rise: they cost less compared to traditional ads.

-And better yet, unlike traditional ads, they don't cause ad fatigue, which is so common with conventional ads since people see thousands of ads daily.
+And better yet, unlike traditional ads, they don't cause ad fatigue.

 People crave authenticity, and UGC ads deliver exactly that—real people, real experiences, and real results.